 Fansipan Cable Car

-If you don't have time or are not fit enough for such a long trek, the modern cable car is there ready transfer you to the top of the highest mountain in Vietnam.
+If you don't have time or are not fit enough for such a long trek, the modern Fansipan cable car is there ready to transfer you from Sapa to the top of the highest mountain in Vietnam.
 Traveling this way is very easy and comfortable.
 It takes only 15-20 minutes to reach the Fansipan Peak at an altitude of 3143 meters.

 The first destination you need to reach is Sapa Cable Car Station, also known as Hoang Lien station.
 The station is located in a touristy place called Sunworld Fansipan Legend, which is about 3 km away from the center of Sapa town.

 There are several ways to travel from Sapa town to Sapa Cable Car Station:

 Taking a taxi is a convenient way for getting to Sapa Cable Car Station because you can start your journey from any hotel you are staying at without walking.
 The trip by a taxi from Sapa town to Sapa Cable Car Station can take 10-15 minutes and the taxi fare for such a ride should be around 40,000-100,000 VND.